sachinsu/sachinsu.github.io/work_journal/software.md

 	- The Solver digs deep into arbitrarily complex problems and finds an appropriate path forward.
 Some focus on a given area for long periods, others bounce from hotspot to hotspot as guided by organizational leadership.

+- What is Wine? wine is a “dynamic loader” for Windows executables.
+It’s a native Linux binary, hence it can just run normally, and it knows how to deal with EXE and DLLs.

+- Pschycology for Software Development
+	- Spend more time to consider,
+		- the financial costs
+		- the payoff periods
+		- the opportunity costs
+	- focused on work that paid off sooner than later - engineers should avoid work that pays off too far into the future.
+This mistake happens particularly when it comes to engineering migrations.I have a rule that any engineering work must have a minimum of 2x of the rewards to justify the cost.
+	- calculated if the work was worth their time or not before diving into it
+	- weighed the opportunity costs of their work

+- Approach for modernization of problematic source code
+	- Get testing in place ...if not already available
+	- use Strangler pattern - one piece at a time